RubyChenHaii/gymreco/README.md

 Start Fresh as a feature, is now available in the About Page.

 Ready to make GymReco yours?
 Remove the sample data and start from day one!

 ---

-## 📋 Changelog｜版本紀錄

-**v1.9.1**

-- Calendar dots now deduplicated by colour (one dot per colour per day), preserving workout order
-- Added "Stretching" as a new muscle group category in the exercise library
-- Exercise library now shows a hint explaining the calendar dot behaviour
-- Maintenance tools in About page: Reset to sample data / Start Fresh (clear all data)
-- CSV export now sorted chronologically by date
-- CSV export language now follows the app's current language setting

-**v1.9.0**

-- Full codebase refactor into 15 modular component files
-- Monthly grouping with collapsible sections in History tab
-- Inline session editing in Detail view
-- Add new exercises to library directly from the Log screen
-- Smart delete navigation: stays on DayDetailTab if other sessions remain that day
-- Library history now synced on edit and delete
-- Back-log: log workouts up to 10 days in the past, with a custom date picker
-- Service Worker updated to network-first strategy for automatic silent updates
-- Refactored entire codebase from a single 1,700-line file into modular components
-- Fixed session ordering and exercise display order in history
-- Library item detail: last equipment and sets are now read-only (no accidental overwrites)
-- Detail view: single-layered UI, delete button moved to header
-- Monthly collapsible sections in History tab
-- Strengthened JSON import validation
-- Full i18n audit: all UI strings now go through the translation system

-**v1.6.0**

-- JSON/CSV export and JSON import (About page)

-**v1.0–1.5**

-- Initial build, feature expansion, PWA deployment, security hardening

----